Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Deliverability infrastructure

-For email, this means inbox warmup, rotation across multiple sending accounts, and SPF/DKIM/DMARC compliance.
+For email, this means inbox warmup, rotation across multiple sending accounts, and SPF, DKIM, and DMARC compliance.
 For LinkedIn, it means cloud-based execution with randomized delays and safe volume limits.

 Transparency over outputs